ErichStyger/mcuoneclipse/Examples/MCUXpresso/FRDM-K22F/FRDM-K22F_SDK_CMake/readme.txt

 To create the build system
 - Open a command prompt in the project directory
-- execute 'cmake init make.bat' for building using Make files
+- run 'cmake init make.bat' for building using Make files
-- exeucte 'cmake init ninja.bat' for building using ninja (building around 10x faster than with make!)
+- run 'cmake init ninja.bat' for building using ninja (building around 10x faster than with make!)

 'cd' into the build folder, then you can execute either ninja